lisa-lumos/Java/01-first-steps.md

 Class allows us to build custom datatypes.
 Integer is a wrapper class (Java uses wrapper class for all 8 of its primitive data types).

 An integer wraparound event (overflow/underflow) can occur in Java when you are using expressions that are not a simple literal value.
 The Java compiler doesn't attempt to evaluate the expression to determine its value,  so it DOES NOT give you an error.
+Integer wraparound happens to byte, short, int, long data types.

 To improve readability, Java allow to have underscore in a numeric literal, like `2_147_483_647`.